 Stormfront GTX Globe vs Blizzar GTX Mitten:

-Both designs are similar, a removable layer of thermal isolation plus a third layer of Gore-Tex.
-The principal difference lies in the thermal capacity, greater in the Blizzar
+Both designs are similar, a removable layer of thermal insulation plus a third layer of Gore-Tex.
+The principal difference lies in the thermal capacity, greater in the

-GTX Mitten, this being relegated to hunts in latitudes of extreme cold, while the Stormfront is lighter and suitable for more active hunts, or cold but not freezing temperatures.
+Blizzar GTX Mitten, this being relegated to hunts in latitudes of extreme cold, while the Stormfront is lighter and suitable for more active hunts, or cold but not

 Traverse Glove vs Merino Glove:

-Though both have very similar characteristics, the Traverse Glove offers inferior drying times, while the Merino Glove is a warmer and more comfortable under-glove.
+Though both have very similar characteristics, the Traverse Glove offers inferior drying times, while the Merino Glove is a warmer and more comfortable under-

 Mountain Hauler 2700 vs Mountain Hauler 6200:

 The Mountain Hauler 2700 backpack is a perfect daypack for expeditions in which horses or porters carry your equipment.

 The Mountain Hauler 6200 backpack is our recommendation for expeditions on which we have to carry our own equipment or carry a slain animal.

 This diagram presents all the variables that we have taken into consideration to offer you this product selection.